UFC 2022 schedule: Every fight happening this year

 John Makdessi vs Nasrat Haqparast (lightweight)

-Saturday 10 September – UFC Fight Night, TBA
+Saturday 10 September – UFC Fight Night – TBA

 TBA vs TBA